Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 **Since we are still testing these features, you are required to opt in.
 Please [contact us](mailto:usql@microsoft.com) if you want to explore any of the private preview capabilities.**

 A _public preview_ feature means that we provide you with the opt-in setting in the release notes and the feature is normally accessible in the default experience after you opt-in.
-Compared to a released feature, there may still be changes in its APIs or details in behavior, These are features we are planning to release and will provide normal support if you encounter any issues.
+Compared to a released feature, there may still be changes in its APIs or details in behavior.
+These are features we are planning to release and will provide normal support if you encounter any issues.

 #### Input File Set uses less resources when operating on many small files (is in Public Preview)